TriBITSPub/TriBITS/CONTRIBUTING.md

 <a name="process_create_issue"/>

-1. The Issue Reporter should **Submit a [GitHub Issue](https://github.com/TriBITSPub/TriBITS/issues) proposing the change** (see [Kanban Process](https://github.com/TriBITSPub/TriBITS/wiki/Kanban-Process-for-Issue-Tracking) used to manage TriBITS Issues).
+1. **Create GitHub Issue:** The Issue Reporter should submit a [GitHub Issue](https://github.com/TriBITSPub/TriBITS/issues) proposing the change (see [Kanban Process](https://github.com/TriBITSPub/TriBITS/wiki/Kanban-Process-for-Issue-Tracking) used to manage TriBITS Issues).
 That way, a conversation can be started to make sure the right contribution is made and to avoid wasted effort in case a suggested change can't be accepted for some reason.  **If the TriBITS Maintainer decides that the proposed change is not appropriate, then the Issue may be closed after the justification is added to a comment.**  Also, the TriBITS Maintainer may offer to implement the changes themselves or ask another TriBITS Developer to do so if that is most appropriate.
 However, regardless of who actually makes the proposed changes, the following steps should is still be followed.

 <a name="process_create_pull_request"/>

-2. After the proposed change is approved in the GitHub Issue by the TriBITS Maintainer, then the TriBITS Developer (who might be the Issue Reporter or the TriBITS Maintainer) should **Create a Pull-Request** performing the following steps:
+2. **Create Pull-Request:** After the proposed change is approved in the GitHub Issue by the TriBITS Maintainer, then the TriBITS Developer (who might be the Issue Reporter or the TriBITS Maintainer) should create a Pull-Request performing the following steps:
     * **create a topic/feature branch** in their forked TriBITS repo (use descriptive branch name with issue ID, e.g. `some-great-feature-123`) ,
     * **create commits with logs referencing the Issue ID** (e.g. `fix that thing (#123)`),
     * **issue a [pull-request](https://help.github.com/articles/using-pull-requests/) (i.e. PR)**.